CeuxDruman/CitasBot/README.md

 You don't have to take any special care when retrieving your data from the database.

 ## Example
-I have my own Bot running 24/7 exactly with this code, please [check it out](http://telegram.me/Citas_Bot)!
+I have my own Bot running 24/7 exactly with this code, please <a href="http://telegram.me/Citas_Bot" target="_blank">check it out</a>!

 ## Contact
-Please, feel free to contact me by my GitHub profile methods or by [chatting me on Telegram](http://telegram.me/CeuxDruman) for any doubt or question about my Bot functionality or code.
+Please, feel free to contact me by my GitHub profile methods or by <a href="http://telegram.me/CeuxDruman" target="_blank">chatting me on Telegram</a> for any doubt or question about my Bot functionality or code.